matepak/TileFlow/README.md

 # TileFlow

-TileFlow is an advanced image gallery application that provides powerful layout customization, image organization, and export capabilities.
+TileFlow is an image tiled gallery application that provides tiled layout customization, image organization, and export capabilities.

 ## Features

-- **Row-Based Layout Engine**: Create beautiful image grids with customizable row heights and spacing
+- **Row-Based Layout Engine**: Create image grids with customizable row heights and spacing
 - **Smart Layout Options**: Automatic layout calculation with options for last row behavior
 - **Image Management**: Easily upload, arrange, and remove images
 - **Custom Labels**: Add and edit labels for each image with customizable styling